 Dramatic developments in high-throughput sequencing technologies are driving a paradigm shift in global single-base resolution DNA methylation analysis.
-Several "next generation" DNA sequencing platforms are now available that, at the time of writing this review, can yield several gigabases of high-quality aligned sequence per 3-5 day run (reviewed in (Mardis, 2008; Shendure and Ji,

-2008)).
-For example, a single Illumina Genome Analyzer run currently produces over a hundred million distinct sequence reads (up to 76 nucleotides), which has recently been utilized for large-scale bisulfite-sequencing studies to produce single-base resolution maps of the sites of DNA methylation (the "methylome") for the entire Arabidopsis thaliana genome (Cokus et al., 2008; Lister et al., 2008), and for a select subset of sites in the mouse genome (Meissner et al., 2008).
-These experiments provided first high-resolution have the characterizations of the DNA methylome within the analyzed tissues and cell types, illuminating the genomic distribution and patterns of DNA methylation, and its relationships with subsets of the transcriptome.
-Although each study utilized bisulfite conversion and the same sequencing platform, each offers unique approaches to sequencing library production and data analysis, and shall be discussed below.
+Several "next-generation" DNA sequencing platforms are now available that, at the time of this writing, can yield several gigabases (Gb) of high-quality aligned sequence per 3- to 5-d run (for review, see Mardis 2008; Shendure and Ji 2008).
+For example, a single Illumina Genome Analyzer run currently produces over one hundred million distinct sequence reads (up to 76 nucleotides), which has recently been utilized for large-scale BS-sequencing studies to produce single-base resolution maps of the sites of DNA methylation (the "methylome") for the entire Arabidopsis thaliana genome (Cokus et al. 2008; Lister et al. 2008) and for a select subset of sites in the mouse genome (Meissner et al. 2008).
+These experiments have provided the first high-resolution characterizations of the DNA methylome within the analyzed tissues and cell types, illuminating the genomic distribution and patterns of DNA methylation and its relationships with subsets of the transcriptome.
+Although each study utilized BS conversion and the same sequencing platform, each offers unique approaches to sequencing library production and data analysis and will be discussed below.

 The new sequencing technologies have been designed with the general intention of sequencing a genome composed of four bases present in roughly similar proportions.
-However, after bisulfite conversion, the DNA being sequenced is effectively composed of just 3 bases.
-The Illumina Genome Analyzer, which was used for all of the single-base resolution methylation studies mentioned above, encounters a high error rate when base-calling is performed on only bisulfite converted DNA.
+However, after BS conversion, the DNA being sequenced is effectively composed of just three bases.
+The Illumina Genome Analyzer, which was used for all of the single-base resolution methylation studies mentioned above, encounters a high error rate when base-calling is performed on only BS-converted DNA.
 For this reason, it was necessary to utilize a single lane of each sequencing flowcell to sequence a control library, composed of all four bases.
-The Illumina analysis pipeline uses the control lane for autocalibration of the base calling parameters to enable accurate base calling on the bisulfite converted libraries (Cokus et al., 2008) (Lister et al., 2008).
-Additionally, Cokus et al. developed a multidimensional Gaussian mixture model to optimize the base calling performance.
+The Illumina analysis pipeline uses the control lane for autocalibration of the base-calling parameters to enable accurate base calling on the BS-converted libraries (Cokus et al. 2008; Lister et al. 2008).
+Additionally, Cokus et al. (2008) developed a multidimensional Gaussian mixture model to optimize the base calling performance.